Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Methodology

 \begin{quote} \textbf{Nonconformity}: The model should flag some dataset labels as unreasonable, but only for a small percentage of examples. \end{quote}

 This is the first requirement.
 Although ``small'' is nebulous, the model should be copying the gold labels significantly better compared to its performance as a classifier.
-Having a smaller gap to the dataset's labels indicates an ability to agree with different perspectives, and it assumes that most of the dataset has been annotated properly.
+Having a smaller gap to the dataset's labels indicates an ability to agree with different perspectives, and it assumes that most of the dataset has been annotated properly\footnote{in this assumption, we take for granted that annotators have been screened, trained, attention-checked, etc. Namely, we assume quality data collection}.

 \begin{quote} \textbf{Diversity}: The model should accept different labels consistently. \end{quote}